Best Sand Wedge for Bunkers

 Why bounce is important for sand shots

-Get out of bunkers in one shot guaranteed
+Get out of all bunker types in one shot

 How to get out of bunkers first time